Meet Our Fellows

 Elizabeth "Evie" Adams, MD

-(Incoming) Fellowship Completion 2026
+Fellowship Completion 2026

 Evie Adams, MD, graduated from the Massachusetts Institute of Technology with a BS in mechanical engineering and a minor in biomedical engineering.
 After graduation, Dr. Adams worked at Epic Systems as an EHR developer in Madison, Wisconsin.
 She earned her MD from the University of Wisconsin School of Medicine and Public Health, and subsequently completed her residency in obstetrics and gynecology at Tufts Medical Center.
 During residency, she focused on research in resident surgical training and palliative care utilization for ovarian cancer patients.
 She has presented at national and regional conferences, including SGO, NEAGO, and ACOG.
 Outside of work, she enjoys playing ultimate frisbee and completing the NY Times Daily crossword.
 Dr. Adams is thrilled to join Stanford as a fellow in Gynecologic Oncology.